 Time Trial Events

-Whatever type of time trial you are entering, club or open, you will be required to pay an entrance fee and may need a race licence, depending on the type of event.
-The Event Organiser will be able to advise you of fees and licence requirements.
+Whatever type of time trial you are entering, club or open, you will be required to pay an entry fee and may need a Scottish Cycling membership (of Silver or above), depending on the type of event.

 Courses are measured to a high degree of accuracy using special equipment.
-Marshals are appointed to help riders follow the course, but it is still your responsibility to make sure you know the route.
+Marshals are appointed to help riders follow the course but it is the rider's responsibility to know the route.

 Club Confined Time Trials